 IP packet forwarding needs to be enabled only on servers which acts as routers or gateways.
 In all other servers, this feature needs to be disabled.

 net.ipv4.ip_forward = 0

 Execshield is a security Linux kernel patch to avoid worms and other problems.
 Add the following lines to /etc/sysctl.conf to enable execshield protection.

 kernel.randomize_va_space = 1

-In this attack system is floods with a series of SYN packets.
+In this attack, system is flood with a series of SYN packets.
 Each packets causes system to issue a SYN-ACK responses.
-Then system waits for ACK that follows the SYN+ACK (3 way handshake).
-Since attack never sends back ACK again entire system resources get filled aka backlog queue.
-Once the queue is full system will ignored incoming request from legitimate users for services (http/mail etc).
+Then, system waits for ACK that follows the SYN+ACK (3 way handshake).
+Since attack never sends back ACK again, the entire system resources get filled aka backlog queue.
+Once the queue is full system will ignore incoming requests from legitimate users for services (http/mail etc).
 In order to stop this, you need to enable SYNcookies in sysctl.conf

 net.ipv4.tcp_syncookies = 1